nirfast-admin/NIRFAST/readme.txt

----INSTALLATION---
+NIRFASTMatlab v9.0
+4/20/2016

+NIRFAST is now a combined software package consisting of two main components:
+1. NIRFASTSlicer - A medical image processing and analysis component built on the 3DSLicer 2.
+NIRFASTMatlab - The mesh generation and optical computation component built on MATLAB

+The download associated with this readme is NIRFASTMatlab on its own, which some users prefer to use.

+The combined package can be downloaded at nirfast.org (Recommended - comes with NIRFASTMatlab built in, which can be run in stand-alone mode)

+---INSTALLATION of stand-alone NIRFASTMatlab —

 1. Unzip Nirfast onto your computer.
 2. Open Matlab, and go to File -> Set Path -> Add With Subfolders.
 3. Select the Nirfast folder, then Save and Close.
-4. Type 'nirfast' (no quotes) in the Matlab prompt to start Nirfast.
+4. Type 'nirfast' (no quotes) in the Matlab prompt to start the NIRFASTMatlab GUI.

 ---LICENSE---